Mattral/ML-AI-Algorithms-from-scratch/README.md

 # AI, ML, DL, and RL Demystified: From Scratch to Understanding

-Welcome to our comprehensive repository dedicated to unraveling the mysteries of Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), and Reinforcement Learning (RL). 🚀
+Welcome to my comprehensive repository dedicated to unraveling the mysteries of Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), and Reinforcement Learning (RL). 🚀

 # Repo Structure